mullinsmikey/wset/.github/CONTRIBUTING.md

-# Contributing to Font Awesome Pro
+# Contributing to Blue Muffin projects

 Looking to contribute something to WSet? **Here's how you can help**